jasonroy0/BNP-short-course/README.md

 ## Contents
 This repository contains R code covering the following topics:
 1. Dirichlet Process (DP) Mixtures
-    - We have an interactive tutorial for DP methods run through shiny.The app will be hosted on the web at least for the duration of the short course: https://stablemarkets.shinyapps.io/dpmixapp/.
-Note: if many people access the app simultaneously, the app will run slowly.
+    - We have an interactive tutorial for DP methods (built with R Shiny).
+The app will be hosted on the web at least for the duration of the short course: https://stablemarkets.shinyapps.io/dpmixapp/.
+    - Note: if many people access the app simultaneously, the app will run slowly.
 For this reason, you can run it locally.
-    - To run the app locally within RStudio, run the following lines of code while making sure to have "shiny" app installed
+To run the app locally within RStudio, run the following lines of code while making sure to have "shiny" app installed

 ```
 install.packages("shiny")